Edufel45/weather--app/README.md

 1. JWT tokens expire after 24 hours
 2. OpenWeatherMap free tier is sufficient for testing
 3. City names are assumed unique (first match used for ambiguous names)
 4. Temperature displayed in Celsius (default unit)
-5. Favorites are stored by city name; renaming a city won't update existing favorites
-6. No email verification required for registration
+5. No email verification required for registration
-7. Password has no complexity requirements
-8. 3-favorite limit is enforced on backend only (frontend also prevents adding more)
-9. Weather data for favorites refreshes on page load, not real-time
-10. No caching implemented (always fresh data from OpenWeatherMap)
----

 ## 🚀 Quick Start